In this article

 If your current mortgage rate is lower than what's on the market today, porting can save thousands when you move home — even if you also need to borrow more to fund the new purchase.
 The key is understanding how lenders structure these applications and where each one differs.
 (Our porting mortgage calculator models the saving in real time as you enter your numbers.)

-This article sets out how porting plus additional borrowing works in practice, with a lender-by-lender comparison of Halifax, Nationwide, Santander, NatWest, Barclays and HSBC as of June 2026, and a worked example showing the real saving.
+This article sets out how porting plus additional borrowing works in practice, where lender policies typically differ and the traps to watch for, and a worked example showing the real saving.

 What porting and borrowing more actually means